sdiehl/wiwinwlh/tutorial.md

 ```

 Now for instance if we want to parse simple lambda expressions we can encode the parser logic as compositions
-of these combinators which yield the string parser when evaluated under with the ``parse``.
+of these combinators which yield the string parser when evaluated with ``parse``.

 ~~~~ {.haskell include="src/24-parsing/simple_parser.hs"}
 ~~~~